Tohir Sodiqov

 Tohir Sodiqov (sometimes spelled Tokhir Sodikov in English) (Tohir Sodiqov / Тоҳир Содиқов) (born July 1, 1973) is an Uzbek singer-songwriter and actor.
 He is best known as the long-time lead singer, guitarist, and songwriter of the Uzbek rock band Bolalar.
 Sodiqov has also established a successful solo career.
 He has recorded songs in Uzbek, Russian, and English.

 Sodiqov has received dozens of awards and nominations, including the title Meritorious Artist of Uzbekistan.
 He is one of the few Central Asian artists to have given concerts in the US and to have released albums on iTunes.

 Personal life

 Tohir Sodiqov was born in Tashkent on July 1, 1973.
 His father, Sodiqov Bahromjon Sobirovich, was a retired officer and died when Sodiqov was a child.
 His mother, Sodiqova Gulnur Mansurovna, raised him as a single parent.
 Sodiqov attended Secondary School No. 41 in Tashkent from 1980 to 1990.
-He is married has three children, two daughters and a son.
+He is married and has three children, two daughters and a son.